Hidden KDP Categories — How to Find Niche Browse Nodes

 Common Mistakes to Avoid

-• Picking irrelevant categories.
+- Picking irrelevant categories.
 Amazon can and does remove books from categories that don't match the content.
 If your cozy mystery ends up in Military Thriller because the competition looked low, expect a correction.
 Readers will also leave bad reviews if they feel misled.

-• Only looking at competition count.
+- Only looking at competition count.
 A category with 200 books but extremely high-selling top 10 titles can be harder to rank in than a category with 2,000 books and moderate top sellers.
 Look at the bestseller rank of books currently on page one, not just the total number of competitors.

-The Real Advantage of Hidden Categories
+The Real Advantage of Niche Categories

 The bestseller tag is the single most powerful piece of social proof on an Amazon listing.
 It's an orange badge that catches the eye immediately, and it tells browsers "other people are buying this."
 In a competitive broad category, you might need 200+ sales per day to earn that tag.
-In a well-chosen hidden category, 15 to 30 sales could put you at number one.
+In a well-chosen niche category, 15 to 30 sales could put you at number one.

 That tag then increases your click-through rate in search results, which feeds Amazon's algorithm more positive signals, which pushes your book higher in broader searches too.
 It's a compounding effect.
 And it all starts with choosing the right category that most authors don't even know exists.